MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. If you have not authenticated yet, you must provide your username and password.

-1. From the diagnostic submenu, choose  **Trace service execution**:
+1. From the diagnostic submenu, choose  **Trace service execution**.

 1. Enter the service name and version after the syntax `<service-name>/<version>` such as `my-service/1.1`.